 - Health facilities: Hopefully you won’t be spending a lot of time here, but it’s important to know where they are just in case.

-- Career center: Not just for seniors!
-You should make this office one of your first stops when you start classes.
+- Career center: This place is not just for seniors!
+You should make the career center one of your first stops when you start classes.

 - Auditorium or performance center: Check out all those flyers at the student union to see if there’s a concert, lecture, or student production going on while you’re visiting.

 - Campus mall or quad: There will be plenty of students hanging out here if you visit during the school year, so don’t be shy—introduce yourself and ask them a few questions!